vibhanshu-mishra/shoplens/README.md

 ### Section localization

-Detected structural sections can be localized against the detected grid system.
+Detected structural sections can be localised against the detected grid system.

 Every detection receives one exclusive localization status: